sanjayV/ng-image-slider/projects/ng-image-slider/README.md

-# Angular Responsive Image Slider with Lightbox
+# Angular Responsive Image & Video Slider with Lightbox

-An Angular 6 responsive image slider with image lightbox popup.
+An Angular 6 responsive image and video slider with lightbox popup.

 ## Features!